jyj5558/theta/README.md

 # Theta project - Feb 2021

 These scripts are developed for investigating genomic diversity and effective population size (θ = 4Neμ) in wildlife populations.
 NOTE, these scripts assume that a SLURM scheduler is used; if a different scheduler is employed (e.g., SGE) please modify script headers and module loads accordingly).
+When running jobs, if the jobs stay still for a longer time than you expected, try again with a larger memory or larger number of CPUs ("#SBATCH --mem=" or #SBATCH -n" arguments).

 ## Project organization links
 - [Google doc with data and links](https://docs.google.com/spreadsheets/d/1u9Zxzcms1DdeV0k8qyJpFboO81r1Uvl8udIt8PRjUSk/edit#gid=235995469)